adamdecaf/leaflet-flattrbutton/README.md

 leaflet-flattrbutton
 ====================

-Adds a Flattr-Button to Leaflet based maps.
+Adds a Flattr-button to Leaflet based maps.
 Feel free to flattr me if you like it: [![alttext](http://api.flattr.com/button/flattr-badge-large.png)](http://flattr.com/thing/1198724/)

 ## License